RebelToolbox/RebelDocumentation/tutorials/performance/gpu_optimization.rst

 Reuse Shaders and Materials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Godot renderer is a little different to what is out there.
+The Rebel Renderer is a little different to what is out there.
 It's designed to
 minimize GPU state changes as much as possible. :ref:`SpatialMaterial
 <class_SpatialMaterial>` does a good job at reusing materials that need similar
 shaders.
 If custom shaders are used, make sure to reuse them as much as
 possible.
-Godot's priorities are:
+Rebel Engine's priorities are:

 -  **Reusing Materials:** The fewer different materials in the
    scene, the faster the rendering will be.
 If a scene has a huge amount